prataprc/prataprc.github.io/_posts/2013-06-20-javascript-caveats.md

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=caveat7.js"></script>

-in the above example, `this` inside test function is not bound to `this` of `new Foo()` instance when its constructor is called.
+In the above example, `this` inside test function is not bound to `this` of `new Foo()` instance when its constructor is called.
 Instead it is bound to global object.

 Closures and namespace reference
 --------------------------------

-in closures, parent function's namespaces are only referred by enclosed function, they are not copied to enclosed function's namespace.
+In closures, parent function's namespaces are only referred by enclosed function, they are not copied to enclosed function's namespace.

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=caveat8.js"></script>

-outputs 10, 10 times.
+Outputs 10, 10 times.